pasqualerossi/42-Piscine/Evaluation Information/README.md

 - You meet them 1 on 1 and get to know them more and their skillset.
 - You get 1 eval point for every eval done.
 - They explain their code to you, which helps you further understand the project.
-- You have a copy of their repo, which could you figure out their logic.
+- You have a copy of their repo, which could help you figure out the logic to the code.

 ## How To Open Evaluation Slots